State reports 119 new coronavirus deaths, 2,725 more cases

 Florida is in fifth place in the United States in fatalities.
 On June 16, Florida was in 11th place in the nation.

-Texas is in third place with the addition of just 1 death Monday after a state-record 324 on Aug.
-11, for a total of 16,558.
-California reported 8 and is in third place with 16,572, which is 14 ahead of Texas.
-New Jersey, which had been second throughout the pandemic, is in fourth place with 16,175, adding 1 fatality.
+Texas is in second place with the addition of 64 deaths after a state-record 324 on Aug.
+11, for a total of 16,622.
+California reported 9 and is in third place with 16,581, which is 41 behind Texas.
+New Jersey, which had been second throughout the pandemic, is in fourth place with 16,182, adding 7 fatalities.

 Miami-Dade rose to 3,465 with 116 more in one week.
 Broward increased to 1,481 with an increase of 52 in one week.
 St. Lucie has gone up by 15 deaths in one week compared with Martin by 9, Indian River by 1 and Okeechobee by 6, the most ever in seven days for the county.